Unordinal/HollowKnight.ToggleableBindings/README.md

 Optionally override the `DefaultSprite` and `SelectedSprite` properties, and provide your own sprites.
 These sprites will be shown in the Bindings menu.
 If they aren't provided, they will have placeholder sprites with a `?` symbol.

 Optionally override the `CanBeApplied()` and `CanBeRestored()` methods.
 These methods determine when the player can enable or disable your binding.
 The default behavior is to allow applying and restoring as long as the player is within 10 units of a bench.
 Note that if the player has `EnforceBindingRestrictions` set to `false`, these methods will be ignored.
 The return value of these methods is `ResultInfo<bool>`.
 The first parameter is the value of the bool; the second is the message given to the player if the result is `false`.

+Once your binding class is set up to your liking, you just have one or two steps left.

+In your mod initializer, use the `BindingManager.RegisterBinding` method to register your binding.
+This will add it to the Bindings menu and allow the player to enable and disable it.

+If your mod implements `ITogglableMod`, use the `BindingManager.DeregisterBinding` method in your `Unload()` implementation to deregister your binding.
+This will call `Restore()` on it if it was enabled before deregistering it.